A – Why should we migrate to Magento 2

 The process of Magento 2 migration is displayed as this chart:

 E – Cost list for your Magento 2 migration

-Magento 2 migration is a long-term and costly (both money and time), so, understandably, you will need to check all the quotation with several agencies.
+Magento 2 migration is long-term and costly (both money and time), so, understandably, you will need to check all the quotations with several agencies.
 Magento agency usually quotes a Magento 2 migration by ET (estimated time) and charge you by the hour.
 However, not every agency will clarify all the costs that you may have to cover.